Make the Michigan History Museum Your Next Adventure

 The Big Pine

-One of my kids’ favorite things to do at the Michigan History Museum is run around in the corridor outside by the big pine tree.
+One of my kids’ favorite things to do at the Michigan History Museum is run around the corridor outside by the big pine tree.
 You’ll find access to this area on level 2.

 One-Way Exhibit Path